lanners-marshall/spotty/README.md

 ## Deployment

-The website is deployed live on Heroku.com.
+The website is deployed live on Heroku.com and Firebase.

 ## Technologies Used